art1c0/load.js/README.md

 	load.async ( options )
 	load.async ( url [, url] … [, callback] )

-JSONP and AJAX calls can be performed only one by one for now, so array cannot be passed as url.
+JSONP

 	load.jsonp ( url [, callback] [, async] )

+AJAX

 	load.ajax ( url [, callback] [, async] )

+JSONP and AJAX calls can be performed only one by one for now, so array cannot be passed as url.

 Callback are called in "load" scope, except for AJAX where they called in "XMLHttpRequest" scope in order to access it through "this" from callback function.